uma9sangada/uma9sangada/README.md

-# 🚀 Uma Chandra Sekhar | SDET & Automation Enthusiast 🚀
+# 🚀 Uma Chandra Sekhar | SDET & Automation Engineer

 👋 Hello there!
 I'm Uma Chandra Sekhar, a passionate SDET with 4 years of hands-on experience in crafting robust automation frameworks and ensuring software quality.
 My expertise spans Java, Selenium, TestNG, RestAssured, Cucumber, API testing, and CI/CD pipelines.
 I'm a strong advocate for continuous learning and am always eager to explore new technologies in the ever-evolving world of software testing.
 Outside of work, I enjoy reading and hiking.